-Boston QSP is excited to announce our February event in the Innovation in BioPharma and Digital Health (IBDH) series.
+Boston QSP is excited to announce our rescheduled April (originally February) event in the Innovation in BioPharma and Digital Health (IBDH) series.
 This event will feature a talk by Anne Kim, co-founder and CEO of Secure AI Labs.
 The talk is titled "Secure Methods for Analysis and Computation" and will be followed by a mixer and reception where you can enjoy great company and conversation with fellow community members over chilled craft beers and delicious pizza from a local small business.

 The venue is sponsored by CIC.
 The event is sponsored by Secured AI Labs, and food sponsored by Roche Brothers Supermarkets|Catering.